Chamango90/training_atf/docs/_source/create_atf_package.md

 ## Download ATF template

 Download an ATF template package with the following.
-It already includes a `map` folder which is of specific use to this training.
+It already includes dependencies to the *Turtlebot3* and a `map` folder which is of specific use to this training.

 ```bash
 cd ~/training_ws/src